Venue Details

-About Meridian
+About

-Mississippi’s Unofficial
+Mississippi's Unofficial Cultural Capital

 Like any beautiful jewel, the MSU Riley Center deserves a great setting.
 Historic downtown Meridian provides exactly that, with great dining, a spectacular hotel, local craft beers and other libations, intriguing museums, and can’t-miss shopping.